AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 If the **Additional Event Creators** field is left blank, all events created in BlueJeans will be available for searching in the Author App.

 The Author, in the Author app, then selects an event from the list of available events.
-In addition, the Author can add instructors to the event.&nbsp;These instructors in&nbsp;Learning Manager would become the presenters within BlueJeans events.
+In addition, the Author can add instructors to the event.
+These instructors in Learning Manager would become the presenters within BlueJeans events.

-All users must belong&nbsp;to the same enterprise in BlueJeans Events App.
+All users must belong to the same enterprise in BlueJeans Events App.

 We've added a caching mechanism that improves the overall user experience.
 It is applicable when you select additional event creators.
 In this mode, the events are fetched the first time when an author searches for an event.
 The cache persists for 30 mins so that authors know how long they must wait to fetch the new events.